ggandor/leap.nvim/README.md

 vim.keymap.set({'x', 'o'}, 'S', '<Plug>(leap-backward)')
 ```

-Note that you will get half as many auto-jumps on average, but not needing to
-press `shift` might compensate for that.

-`<Plug>(leap)` sorts matches by euclidean distance from the cursor, with the
+`<Plug>(leap)` sorts matches by euclidean (beeline) distance from the cursor,
-exception that the current line, and on the current line, forward direction is
+with the exception that the current line, and on the current line, forward
-prioritized.
-That is, you can always be sure that the targets right in front of
+direction is prioritized.
+That is, you can always be sure that the targets
-you will be the first ones.
+right in front of you will be the first ones.

+Note that you will get half as many autojumps on average, but not needing to
+press the Shift key for backward motions might compensate for that.

 Mapping to `<Plug>(leap)` is not recommended for Visual mode, as autojumping in
-a random direction might be too annoying with the selection highlight on, and
+a random direction might be too disorienting with the selection highlight on,
-neither for Operator-pending mode, as dot-repeat cannot be used if the search
+and neither for Operator-pending mode, as dot-repeat cannot be used if the
-is non-directional.
-Another caveat is that you cannot traverse through the
+search is non-directional.
+Another caveat is that you cannot traverse through
-matches (`:h leap-traversal`).
+the matches (`:h leap-traversal`), although invoking repeat right away (`:h
+leap-repeat`) can substitute for that.

 For further customization, see `:h leap-custom-mappings`.